ronaldyipit/positive-edu-app/README.md

 # 正發光 (PosiGlow)

 **正發光** is a mobile well-being companion for **Hong Kong secondary school students**.
 It is built around ideas from **positive education** and the **PERMA+H** framework (positive emotions, engagement, relationships, meaning, accomplishment, and health).
-The app is meant to support everyday reflection, focus, and emotional regulation—not to replace counselling or clinical care.
+The app supports everyday reflection, focus, and emotional regulation.
+It is **not** a substitute for counselling or clinical care.

 ## What you can do in the app